HUMSI — Human Security Initiative

 Mar 31, 2026Portland, OR

-Since January 2025, law enforcement agencies referred more than 100 arrests from Portland ICE facility protests to the Multnomah County District Attorney's Office.
-Of 109 referrals, 75 resulted in criminal charges, 28 were rejected, and 6 remain under consideration.
-Of the 75 cases filed, 24 resulted in convictions, 43 remain open, and 8 resulted in dismissals or acquittals.
+Since January 2025, law enforcement referred 109 arrests from Portland ICE facility protests to the Multnomah County District Attorney's Office.
+Of these referrals, 75 resulted in criminal charges, 28 were rejected, and 6 remain under consideration.
+Of the 75 cases filed, 24 resulted in convictions (16 guilty pleas, 2 no contest, 6 trial convictions), 43 remain open, and 8 resulted in dismissals or acquittals.

 Houston council demands accountability for police-ICE coordination violations